solidzone/mailmeteor-landing/_posts/2022-03-14-best-email-warmup-tools.md

 **Warmup Inbox reviews**

-Warmup Inbox is rated 2.9 / 5 on average, out of 9 reviews on G2 and Capterra. **Note: This low rating doesn't necessarily reflect the Warmup Inbox actual value.
-Indeed, since they have a few ratings, a few low reviews degraded their overall note.**
+Warmup Inbox is rated 2.9 / 5 on average, out of 9 reviews on G2 and Capterra. _Note: This low rating doesn't necessarily reflect the Warmup Inbox's actual value.
+Indeed, since they have only 9 ratings, a few bad reviews were enough to downgrade their overall note._

 ### 7. Mailwarm